SzmitPawel/QRMarkerM/README.md

 # QRMarker

-QRMarker is a JavaFX application that generates QR codes from user-provided text or links.
-The generated QR codes can be displayed in the application and copied directly to the system clipboard.
+### Project Overview

+QR Marker Generator is a JavaFX-based application for generating customizable QR codes.
+Users can modify the QR code's colors, styles, resolution, and even add a logo.
+The project follows a modular design and implements design patterns for code maintainability.

-## Features
+### Features
-- Generate QR Codes: Input a link or text and generate a QR code.
+- Custom QR Code Generation: Users can create QR codes with different styles and resolutions.

+-  Logo Support: The generated QR codes can include an embedded logo.

+- Finder Pattern Styling: Rounded QR code styles are available.

+- Flexible Resolution: Different QR code resolutions can be selected from a dropdown menu.

-- Copy to Clipboard: Copy the generated QR code image directly to your clipboard.
+- Copy QR Code: A feature to copy the generated QR code to the clipboard.
-- JavaFX GUI: User-friendly interface built with JavaFX.
-- ZXing Integration: Uses the ZXing library for QR code

 ### Requirements
 - Java Development Kit (JDK): Version 11 or later.